Chipmaker InvenSense aims to guide you through malls, subways

 "The products we're looking at will be accurate to the sub-meter.
 At some point in the future it will be accurate enough to tell you whether you're sitting or standing," Abdi added.

-InvenSense's gyroscopes and other motion-tracking technology are currently used in mobile gadgets including Samsung Electronics' (005930.KS) Galaxy S3, Amazon.com Inc's (AMZN.O) Kindle Fire HD and Google Inc's (GOOG.O) Nexus 7 tablet, although they are so far not used in Apple Inc's (AAPL.O) iPhones and iPads.
+InvenSense's gyroscopes and other motion-tracking technology are currently used in mobile gadgets including Samsung Electronics' Galaxy S3, Amazon.com Inc's Kindle Fire HD and Google Inc's Nexus 7 tablet, although they are so far not used in Apple Inc's iPhones and iPads.

 The company's chips sense changes in how a tablet is being held or manipulated.
 They can also feel the wobbliness of a photographer's hand and compensate for it to take a better picture.